We found 5 providers with an interest in gastrointestinal problems and who accept Aetna HMO near Dallas, TX.

 Dr. Ranjeeta Bahirwani is an adult gastroenterology and adult transplant hepatology specialist.
 She attended medical school at Northwestern University, Feinberg School of Medicine.
 In Dr. Bahirwani's practice, she is particularly interested in hepatitis, liver cancer, and cirrhosis.
 She takes Blue Cross/Blue Shield, Coventry, Blue Cross Blue Shield Bronze, and more.
 She is affiliated with Baylor Scott & White Health.

 All Interests: Hepatitis, Cirrhosis, Liver Transplant, Liver Cancer, Hepatobiliary Disorders, Liver Disease

-Dr. Jeffrey Stephens is a general surgery specialist.
-Dr. Stephens is conversant in Spanish.
-His clinical interests include cancer surgery, breast surgery, and gallbladder removal surgery (cholecystectomy).
-He is professionally affiliated with Baylor Scott & White Health, Texas Health Resources, and Lake Pointe Medical Center.
-Before performing his residency at Baylor University Medical Center, Dr. Stephens attended the University of Texas Southwestern Medical School.
-He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Dr. Jeffrey Stephens works as a general surgeon in Kaufman, TX, Rockwall, TX, and Dallas, TX.
+In addition to English, Dr. Stephens speaks Spanish.
+These areas are among his clinical interests: cancer surgery, breast surgery, and gallbladder removal surgery (cholecystectomy).
+He is affiliated with Baylor Scott & White Health, Texas Health Resources, and Lake Pointe Medical Center.
+He attended medical school at the University of Texas Southwestern Medical School.
+He trained at Baylor University Medical Center for residency.
+Dr. Stephens is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
 He has received the distinction of Texas Super Doctors.
-Dr. Stephens has an open panel.
+Dr. Stephens welcomes new patients.